A Child-Safe School

 Bullying is a known threat to wellbeing.
 The College has a number of anti-bullying initiatives which are consistent with current approaches to promote positive mental health and resilience in young people.

-Any student who is being bullied or who has seen bullying should speak to a teacher.
-This could be the Homeroom Teacher or Learner Adviser, Year Level Learning Leader and Campus Welfare and Wellbeing Leaders.
-If, for whatever reason they feel uncomfortable about this, they can email any of the child protection officers to alert us to any behaviours at school or online that they believe has a negative effect on themselves or another student.
+Any student who is being bullied or who has seen bullying should speak to a Homeroom Teacher, Head of House, Head of Wellbeing, College Counsellor, College Nurse, Child Safeguarding Officer, Deputy Principal – Head of Campus or the Principal.
+If, for whatever reason they feel uncomfortable about this, they can email any of the Child Safeguarding Officers to alert us to any behaviours at school or online that they believe has a negative effect on themselves or another student.

-The Catholic Education Commission of Victoria Ltd (CECV) is committed to ensuring the ongoing safety of children and young people and supporting Catholic school principals, staff and parents in providing a safe and nurturing school environment.
-As part of this commitment, the CECV is pleased to advise of the launch of the updated anti-bullying website Bullying No Way! , managed by the Australian Government in partnership with the state, Catholic and Independent education sectors.
+The Victorian Catholic Education Authority (VCEA) is committed to ensuring the ongoing safety of children and young people and supporting Catholic school principals, staff and parents in providing a safe and nurturing school environment.
+As part of this commitment, the VCEA is pleased to advise of the launch of the updated anti-bullying website Bullying No Way! , managed by the Australian Government in partnership with the state, Catholic and Independent education sectors.

 Being safe online